 Section 3.
 A special meeting of the Association may be called by the Board or on the written request of fifteen members delivered to the Board, the President or the Secretary.
 The specific purposes of the meeting must be stated in the request.

 Section 4.
 Attendance at annual meetings and participation in the scientific programs shall be optional for all Honorary and Senior Members, but it shall be expected of all Active Members.

 Section 5.
 Each annual meeting shall have at least one executive session.
 If there is miscellaneous business of an urgent nature, a preliminary executive session will be held immediately when the Associations convenes at its Annual Meeting.
 The main executive session shall be held during the afternoon on the first or last day of the Meeting.

 Section 6.
 Except where otherwise required by law or these By-Laws, all questions proposed to membership shall be decided by a majority vote of the members present at an in person meeting or electronic vote.
 Voting by proxy is not permitted.

 Section 7.
-Fifty voting members present in person shall constitute a quorum at a meeting of members and ten percent of voting members when voting electronically.
+Fifty voting members present in person shall constitute a quorum at a meeting of members.

 Section 1.
 All papers read before the Association shall become the property of the Association.
 Authors shall provide original or electronic copies of their manuscripts to the Editor for consideration for publication in the official Journal.